msschwartz21/deltascope/docs/source/API.rst

 	:returns: Dataframe containing data
 	:rtype: pd.DataFrame

-.. py:function:: calculate_models(Ldf)

-	Calculate model for each dataframe in list and add to new dataframe

-	:param list Ldf: List of dataframes containing aligned data
-	:returns: Dataframe with a,b,c values for parabolic model
-	:rtype: pd.DataFrame

-.. py:function:: fit_distribution(y,var,distname)

-	Fit specified distribution to downsample data and return parameters and figure with plotted data

-	:param pd.DataFrame y: Dataframe with complete data
-	:param str var: Name of column in variable, which needs to be fitting
-	:param str distname: 'beta' or 'uniform'
-	:returns: Matplotlib figure object and parameter list

-.. py:function:: calculate_rms(df)

-	Calculate root mean squared error for a sample using r values

-	:param pd.DataFrame df: Dataframe containing 'r'
-	:returns: RMSE value
-	:rtype: float

-.. py:function:: test_distributions(y,snum[,plot=False,outdir=None])

-	Tests fit of gamma, beta, and normal distributions on preprocessed data

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param str snum: String with sample number
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None
-	:param str outdir: Set to path to outdir otherwise files will save in current working directory
-	:returns: Dataframe containing parameters and KS test output for each distribution

-.. py:function:: test_beta(y,snum[,plot=False,outdir=None])

-	Fits beta distrubtion to data and returns parameters in df

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param str snum: String with sample number
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None
-	:param str outdir: Set to path to outdir otherwise files will save in current working directory
-	:returns: Dataframe with parameters and KS test result
-	:rtype: pd.DataFrame

-.. py:function:: test_gamma(y,snum[,plot=False,outdir=None])

-	Fits gamma distrubtion to data and returns parameters in df

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param str snum: String with sample number
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None
-	:param str outdir: Set to path to outdir otherwise files will save in current working directory
-	:returns: Dataframe with parameters and KS test result
-	:rtype: pd.DataFrame

-.. py:function:: fit_gamma(y[,plot=False])

-	Fit a gamma distribution to data and return parameter and plot if specified

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None

-.. py:function:: fit_beta(y[,plot=False])

-	Fit a beta distribution to data and return parameter and plot if specified

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None

-.. py:function:: fit_norm(y[,plot=False])

-	Fit a normal distribution to data and return parameter and plot if specified

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param plot: Set to True to receive plotted data in outdir
-	:type: Boolean or None

-.. py:function:: calculate_sample_error(y,param,distname,n)

-	Calculate RMSE based on KDE of a sample and PDF of a distribution

-	:param array y: Array of preprocessed data to be used for distribution fit
-	:param array param: Array of parameters for specified distribution
-	:param str distname: 'beta' or 'gamma'
-	:param int n: Length of x for fitting data
-	:returns: Root mean squared error value
-	:rtype: float

-.. py:function:: beta_pdf(x,param)

-	Fit beta distribution to array x to get probability distribution function

-	:param array x: Array to fit pdf to
-	:param array param: Array of [a,b,loc,scale] for beta distribution
-	:returns: Beta probability distribution function
-	:rtype: array

-.. py:function:: gamma_pdf(x,param)

-	Fit gamma distribution to array x to get probability distribution function

-	:param array x: Array to fit pdf to
-	:param array param: Array of [a,loc,scale] for gamma distribution
-	:returns: Gamma probability distribution function
-	:rtype: array

-.. py:function:: norm_pdf(x,param)

-	Fit normal distribution to array x to get probability distribution function

-	:param array x: Array to fit pdf to
-	:param array param: Array of [loc,scale] for normal distribution
-	:returns: Normal probability distribution function
-	:rtype: array

-.. py:function:: beta_rvs(param)

-	Generate sampling of random points from specified beta distribution

-	:param array param: Array of [a,b,loc,scale] for beta distribution
-	:returns: Array of random values from distribution
-	:rtype: array

-.. py:function:: gamma_rvs(param)

-	Generate sampling of random points from specified gamma distribution

-	:param array param: Array of [a,loc,scale] for gamma distribution
-	:returns: Array of random values from distribution
-	:rtype: array

-.. py:function:: calculate_xcurve

-	.. warning:: not working

-.. py:function:: calculate_zcurve

-	.. warning:: not working

-.. py:function:: calculate_y

-	.. warning:: not working

-.. py:function:: calculate_xyz

-	.. warning:: not working

-.. py:function:: generate_poc

-	.. warning:: not working

 .. py:function:: read_psi_to_dict(directory,dtype)

 	Read psis from directory into dictionary of dfs with filtering based on dtype